 The Public Action field is defined in 9.6.7.1 (Public Action field).

 The Dialog Token field is set to a nonzero value chosen by the AP sending the MAPC Discovery Request frame.

+The RSNE field, if present, contains the Information field of the RSNE described in 9.4.2.23 (RSNE).

-The MAPC Discovery Info field carries a MAPC element as defined in 9.4.2.aa3.1 (MAPC element).
+The RSNXE field, if present, contains the Information field of the RSNXE described in 9.4.2.240 (RSNXE).The MAPC Discovery Info field carries a MAPC element as defined in 9.4.2.aa3.1 (MAPC element).

 NOTE —When a MAPC element carrying per-scheme profiles is included in a MAPC Discovery Request frame, the MAPC Scheme Request Set field is not included in the reported per-scheme profiles.